Sharing is caring!

 For outdoor recreation, check out historic Mill Mountain Park, where you can hike to the iconic Roanoke Star or visit the animals at the Mill Mountain Zoo.

-If exploring indoors is more your thing, head to Center in the Square, a one-of-a-kind art and cultural center that features six family-friendly nonprofits in one downtown building.
+If exploring indoors is more your thing, head to Center in the Square, it's a one-of-a-kind art and cultural center that features six family-friendly nonprofits in one downtown building.
 Highlights of Center in the Square include the Roanoke Pinball Museum, the Don & Barbara Smith Children’s Museum, the Roanoke Starcade, and the Science Museum of Western Virginia.

 Summertime at Snowshoe ski resort in West Virginia is just as exciting as winter.
 In June, West Virginia turns into a beautiful lush green forest landscape complete with blue hills in the distance.